bluemoon-o2/rply/README.md

 # RPLY

 Welcome to RPLY!
-A pure Python parser generator, that also works with RPython.
+A pure Python parser generator.
-It is a more-or-less direct port of David Beazley's awesome PLY, with a new public API, and RPython support.

 You can also find the documentation [online](https://rply.readthedocs.io/).
 ## Examples